glasgowphp/site-content/page/about.md

 #### Code of Conduct

-All attendees, speakers, sponsors and volunteers at our meetup are required to agree with the following code of conduct.
-Organisers will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensuring a safe environment for everybody.
+All attendees, speakers, sponsors and volunteers are bound by the following code of conduct.
+Lack of awareness is not an excuse.
+Organisers will enforce this code throughout the event and we are expecting cooperation from all participants to help ensuring a safe environment for everybody.
 <br/>

 **Need Help?**